opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 * `null` value produces NullPointerException `g.inject(null)`
 * To represent Cypher `null` value, string token `"  cypher.null"` is used
 * To produce `null` values: `.choose(traversal, traversal, "  cypher.null")`
-* Null guards added to translation: `choose("  cypher.null", traversal)`
+* Null guards are added to translation: `choose("  cypher.null", traversal)`

 ### Throwing exception

-There's no [known way](https://stackoverflow.com/questions/53734954/how-can-i-return-meaningful-errors-in-gremlin) to throw custom an exception from Gremlin traversal.
+There is no [known way](https://stackoverflow.com/questions/53734954/how-can-i-return-meaningful-errors-in-gremlin) to throw custom an exception from Gremlin traversal.
 To achieve runtime validation (for example deleting nodes that still have relationships) custom function is used.

 ### Variable length paths

-There's no known simple way to implement variable length path matching in Gremlin.
+There is no known simple way to implement variable length path matching in Gremlin.
 Currently it is implemented using [Repeat Step](http://tinkerpop.apache.org/docs/current/reference/#repeat-step).
-For example, in Cypher query matching all related nodes with type software, one or two hops away:
+For example, in to match all related nodes with type software, one or two hops away:

 ```cypher
 MATCH (p {id: 1})-[r*1..2]->(s:software)